Bombardier Learjet 85, Canada

 Bombardier initially selected Grob Aerospace to help to formulate the structure and construct the first three prototypes for the program but later Bombardier terminated the program as Grob Aerospace became bankrupt in late 2008.
 Bombardier later took over the responsibility for the elaborated design and construction of all the main and secondary structures for the Learjet 85 prototypes.

-The programs, like technology readiness, prelude design review, joint definition phase exit, vital design review, first flight, and FAA and EASA certification are scheduled to be completed in order to allow first customer delivery in 2013.
+The programmes, like technology readiness, prelude design review, joint definition phase exit, vital design review, and FAA and EASA certification are scheduled to be completed in order to allow first customer delivery in the second half of 2015.
+The first flight was completed in April 2014.

 In August 2010, Bombardier commenced the production of the Learjet 85 business jet at its Wichita facility.
 It plans to invest $600m in the facility.
 The investment also includes $27m from Kansas state in the agreement, which will be used for improvements that will help to develop a paint facility for the aircraft, production flight test unit and customer delivery centre.
 The company will also expand production air docks for the final assembly of the mid-size business jet.